cathydutton/postcss-maze/README.md

 [ci]:      https://travis-ci.org/cathydutton/postcss-maze

-Maze is a flexible and semantic mobile first responsive grid built with [PostCSS].
-Maze is fully customisable with editable options for total grid columns, column span, gutter widths and break points.

-Maze removes the reliance on last column margin overrides by instead applying the margin to both sides of the column and adjusting the wrapper with accordingly.
+Maze is a flexible and semantic mobile first responsive grid built with PostCSS.
+Maze is fully customisable and removes the reliance on .last-column classes by instead applying the margin to both sides of each element and adjusting the wrapper with accordingly.

 ## Installation